The Best Educational Apps For Kids: The 2020 Guide

 Material can be reviewed more than once so your child won’t feel rushed.
 Movies, quizzes, animations and games make learning fun.

-The best educational apps for children at Key Stage 3 (11 to 14 years old)
+The best educational apps for children age 11 to 14 years old (Key Stage 3)

 By now, kids might have their own devices.
 Load them up with these fantastic apps: